Rudolf Steiner on Education

 He didn’t mean it, of course.
 He was trying to shock the teachers at the first Waldorf school, trying to bring them to order.

-Steiner’s followers, including Waldorf school faculty, generally treat him as a nearly infallible spiritual sage.
-They comb through his words, seeking guidance on all matters, great and small.
+Steiner’s followers, including Waldorf school faculty, have generally treated him as a nearly infallible spiritual sage.
+This was so in the past, and it is so today.
+Devout Waldorf teachers typically comb through his words, seeking guidance on all matters, great and small.
 Indeed, most of the books ascribed to Steiner are not the direct product of his pen — they are transcripts of various lectures he delivered and discussions he led.
-Convinced that his words were precious gems, devoted followers painstakingly wrote down as many of his utterances as possible, and Anthroposophical presses have issued the results in a vast array of overlapping anthologies.
+Convinced that his words were precious gems, devout followers painstakingly wrote down as many of his utterances as possible, and Anthroposophical presses have issued the results in a vast array of overlapping anthologies.

 But despite the reverence Anthroposophists extend to Steiner, differences of opinion — sometimes sharp and bitter — can be found in Anthroposophical ranks.
 Cliques formed early in the history of Steiner’s movement, and they persist today.
 The statement I quoted, above, led to a discussion of the cliquishness among Waldorf faculty.
 During a faculty meeting, a teacher had said that the faculty “would like a special Sunday service for teachers only.”
 Steiner wasn’t sure he liked the idea, especially if the teachers tried to design the service themselves.
 When a teacher pressed the point, Steiner became exasperated “Now I am lost.
 I don’t understand anything anymore.
 A sacrament is esoteric.
 It is one of the most esoteric things you can imagine ...
 [T]he group would have to be united ...
 In esoteric things, people should be united in the content.”